-The UERC Tariff Regulations, 2015 requires a comparison of the audited performance of the applicant for the previous financial year with the approved forecast for such previous financial year and truing up of expenses and revenues subject to prudence check including pass through of impact of uncontrollable factors.
+The UERC Tariff Regulations, 2018 requires a comparison of the audited performance of the applicant for the previous financial year with the approved forecast for such previous financial year and truing up of expenses and revenues subject to prudence check including pass through of the impact of uncontrollable factors.

-O&M expenses comprises of the major portion of AFC of M/s SEPL and are within the control of the Petitioner and, moreover, in accordance with UERC Tariff Regulations, 2015 these are controllable expenses.
-Similarly, in accordance with the UERC Tariff Regulations, 2015, the variation in working capital requirements is also a controllable factor.
+O&M expenses comprises of the major portion of AFC of M/s SEPL and are within the control of the Petitioner and, moreover, in accordance with UERC Tariff Regulations, 2018 these are controllable expenses.
+Similarly, in accordance with the UERC Tariff Regulations, 2018, the variation in working capital requirements is also a controllable factor.
 However, as discussed in Tariff Order dated 24.10.2017, the interest on working capital (IWC) was not included in the annual fixed charges (AFC) allowable to the Petitioner based on the Petitioner's submission that it intends to forego the same in case UPCL does not charge rebate on their energy bills.
-Further as discussed in Tariff Order dated 27.02.2019, interest on working capital was not allowed by the Commission for the purpose of truing up of FY 2017-18.
-However, M/s SEPL in the current Petition has requested the Commission to include the late payment surcharge for delay in payment of bills by UPCL, which has been shown under interest on working capital, as part of AFC in the current Order.
+Further as discussed in Tariff Order dated 18.04.2020, interest on working capital was not allowed by the Commission for the purpose of truing up of FY 2018-19 for the same reason.
+However, M/s SEPL in the current Petition has requested the Commission to include the amount of working capital interest, which is on account of the delay in payment of bills by UPCL, as part of AFC in the current Order.
 The same has been dealt with by the Commission in the subsequent Paras of this Order.
-Further, the performance parameter namely Station Heat Rate and Auxiliary consumption are controllable in nature and, accordingly, the

-Commission as discussed in subsequent paras of this Order has carried out the truing up of the same and sharing of losses or gains has been done accordingly.
+Further, the performance parameter namely Station Heat Rate and Auxiliary consumption are controllable in nature and, accordingly, the Commission as discussed in subsequent paras of this Order has carried out the truing up of the same and sharing of losses or gains has been done accordingly.
 Further, the capital related expenses like interest on loans, depreciation etc. has been treated as uncontrollable and, hence, no sharing of losses or gains for the same has been carried out.

-Accordingly, the Commission has worked out the trued up (surplus)/gap of the Petitioner after sharing of gains and losses as per the provisions of UERC Tariff Regulations, 2015.
+Accordingly, the Commission has worked out the trued up (surplus)/gap of the Petitioner after sharing of gains and losses as per the provisions of UERC Tariff Regulations, 2018.

-2.1.1 Physical Parameters
+2.1.2 Physical Parameters

-2.1.1.1 NAPAF
+2.1.2.1 NAPAF